Volunteer SpotlightJillian Decker

 By Greg Waters, Curator

-This is the first in a series of spotlights on our Vietnam Veteran Tour Guides.
+This is a series of spotlights on our Vietnam Veteran Tour Guides.
 These men are invaluable connections to the history of the Vietnam Era as they share their personal stories with our visitors.
 Guided tours of our site are available daily.

 Name: Pat Julian Vellucci

 Branch/Unit/Rank: U.S. Army, 10th Cavalry